officialMECH/bs-analysis/scripts/README.md

 > **NOTE**: `helpers.js` is not a script file, but rather a collection of helper functions used across these scripts.

+## Arguments

+The following arguments are supported in _all_ the available scripts:

+- `--minify` (`-m`): Will minify the output to a single line and trim available whitespace.
+Useful to reduce filesize for larger datasets.

 ## Configuration File

 The configuration file is used to specify additional parameters for generation, such as metadata and other script-specific processes.
 You can refer to the following syntax: